Materials-Consortia/OPTIMADE/optimade.rst

 ..

-    **Note**: A list of database providers acknowledged by the **Open Databases Integration for Materials Design** consortium is maintained externally from this specification and can be retrieved as described in section `Namespace Prefixes`_.
+    **Note**: A list of database and definition providers acknowledged by the **Open Databases Integration for Materials Design** consortium is maintained externally from this specification and can be retrieved as described in section `Namespace Prefixes`_.
     This list is also machine-readable, enabling the automatic discoverability of OPTIMADE API services.

 Namespace Prefixes